-The awareness of the variations in the flexor carpi ulnaris is clinically important for surgeons dealing with entrapment or compressive neuropathies, orthopaedicians operating on the fractures of radius or ulna or both and plastic surgeons who are using the flexor carpi ulnaris muscle pedicle flap to improve blood supply and soft tissue coverage at the non union site of the proximal ulna for restoration of elbow function.
-A lack of knowledge of such type of variations might complicate surgical repair.
+The awareness of additional muscle slip of flexor carpi ulnaris associated with variant ulnar artery and ulnar nerve in the forearm is clinically important for surgeons dealing with entrapment or compressive neuropathies, orthopaedicians operating on the fractures of radius or ulna and anaesthetist performing pain management therapies on the upper limb.
+A lack of knowledge of such type of variations might complicate surgical repair and may cause ineffective nerve blockade.